NICMx/rdap-server/data-access-layer.md

 Within RDAP server projects package that you have downloaded, there is a project called **"rdap-sql-provider"**, this is our default implementation for the connection with our database implemented in MySQl, which we use as a Database server provider.
 In Red Dog, we believe that some of you may want to use another database, with different table names and other rules, so we provide you a way to do it.

-In general, the server must load a valid implementation of a data access layer, in other words, an appropiate project that extends from our **"rdap-db"** project and must add it to the classpath or, if you prefer to use Maven, to the project POM file.
+In general, the server must load a valid implementation of a data access layer, in other words, an appropiate project that extends from our **"rdap-data-access-api"** project and must add it to the classpath or, if you prefer to use Maven, to the project POM file.

 Therefore, if you want to add your own data provider, you must implement each one of the following interfaces in your database project: